umd-lib/aspace-custom/README.md

 older Intel-based Apple laptops.

-For information about setting up the Kubernetes "build" namespace, see the "Docker Builds in Kuberetes" document in Confluence:
+For information about setting up the Kubernetes "build" namespace, see the "Docker Builds in Kubernetes" document in Confluence:

 <https://confluence.umd.edu/display/LIB/Docker+Builds+in+Kubernetes>